TimSeyschab/shellnuts/posts/springboot3AndPinnedDeps/index.md

 [INFO]       \- org.slf4j:slf4j-api:jar:1.7.1:compile
 ```

 So far, so bad.
-How can it be that spring-boot-starter-logging includes a dependency that breaks the application?
+How could it be that the spring-boot-starter-logging had a dependency that caused the application to break?

-The spring-boot-starter-logging dependency depends on three libraries:
+The spring-boot-starter-logging dependency relied on three libraries:

 - logback-classic
 - log4j-to-slf4j
 - jul-to-slf4j

-All of them specify in their parent POM the slf4j-api version **2.0.7**...
-Wait a minute!
+All of them had specified the slf4j-api version of **2.0.7** in their parent POM.
+On a closer look, something stood out!

-If **2.0.7** is the correct version and there is no other dependency overwriting it,
+If **2.0.7** was the correct version and there was no other dependency overwriting it,
-then there can only be one person setting it differently ...
+then there could only be one person causing the setting to be different...

 ![well of course I know him, He's me](./wellIknowhm.webp)

-And obviously, in the properties in the POM, happily snuggling between a lot of other configurations, a little fixed version number:
+Clearly, nestled among various other configurations in the properties within the POM,
+there was a little pinned version number:

 ```xml
 <properties>